unoplatform/uno/doc/articles/interop/wasm-javascript-1.md

 Here is a list of helper methods used to facilitate the integration with the HTML DOM:

-* The method `element.SetCssStyle()` can be used to set a CSS Style on the HTML element.
+* The extension method `element.SetCssStyle()` can be used to set a CSS Style on the HTML element.
 Example:

   ``` csharp
   // Setting only one CSS style